poncev/poncev.github.io/menu/about.md

 ## My initial work at BCAM

-I was initially hired by BCAM to work with <a href="https://www.ikerbasque.net/es/pedro-caro" target="_blank"> Pedro Caro</a>.
+I was initially hired by BCAM to work with <a href="https://www.ikerbasque.net/es/pedro-caro" target="_blank"> Pedro Caro</a>, and I started my job applying restriction theory to inverse problems.
-I started applying restriction theory to inverse problems, and then one of my main interests was the problem of pointwise convergence of solutions of dispersive equations to the initial data; see, for example, [this paper](#fractalD).
+Later, I got interested in the problem of pointwise convergence of solutions of dispersive equations to the initial data; see, for example, [this paper](#fractalD).
 In general, I worked on analysis and PDEs, but gradually my interests began to shift towards applied mathematics.
 My last event within the Analysis community was at Oberwolfach (3 July -- 9 July, 2022).